Hans-han/chemnote/README.md

 # SMCchemnote
 chem note from smc

-This project is for those who are attending SMC
+This project is for those who are interesting in chemistry learning

 served as a pre-study material